survivejs/react-book/manuscript/getting_started/03_implementing_notes.md

 export default () => <Notes />;
 ```

-All it does now is to render `Notes` and it's going to take more work to make it useful.
+All it does now is render `Notes`, so it's going to take more work to make it useful.
 To glue `App` to our application, we still need to tweak the entry point as follows:

 **app/index.jsx**